pontocom/SecLabs/passwords/attacks.md

 1. Visit the web site of GeneratePasswords and look and the [password entropy calculation calculation formula](https://generatepasswords.org/how-to-calculate-entropy/);
 2. Also look at [why the password strength meters are not that great](https://generatepasswords.org/why-password-strength-meters-are-not-so-great-after-all/) (those you find on most websites);
 3. Check the entropy of the different types of passwords using a [password strength calculator](http://www.bee-man.us/computer/password_strength.html);
 4. Check on [EFF Dice-Generate Passphrases](https://www.eff.org/dice).
-Look at the [wordlist diccionary](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt).
+Look at the [wordlist dictionary](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt).
 Try the proposed process to create a great passphrase;
 5. Also look at the [Diceware Passphrase web site](https://theworld.com/~reinhold/diceware.html);
-6. Finnaly try to create a passwords/passphrases and [check its strenght](https://bitwarden.com/password-strength/).
+6. Finally try to create a passwords/passphrases and [check its strength](https://bitwarden.com/password-strength/).

 ## Attacks on Passwords